kirtanshrestha/ecommerce-api/README.md

 E-Commerce API with NestJS

-This project is a fully-featured E-Commerce API built with NestJS and MongoDB, designed to manage products, user authentication, order handling, and role-based access control.
-The API includes the following core features:
+This project is an E-Commerce API built using NestJS, which includes features such as product management, user authentication, order management, and payment handling.
+The API integrates Stripe for payment processing, allowing customers to make secure payments through Stripe's client-side library (Stripe Elements).

-Authentication & Authorization: Utilizes JWT (JSON Web Tokens) for secure authentication.
-Role-based access control is implemented to ensure that users have appropriate permissions for different actions.
+Key Features:
-Product Management: CRUD (Create, Read, Update, Delete) operations for managing products, including fields like name, description, price, and quantity.
+Product Management: CRUD operations for products, including adding, updating, and deleting products.
+User Authentication: Secure authentication using JWT for managing users and roles.
-Order Management: Enables users to place and manage orders, including cart functionality and order history.
+Order Management: Handling shopping carts, placing orders, and order history.
-API Documentation: Integrated with Swagger for easy API exploration and testing.
-MongoDB Integration: Uses MongoDB as the database for storing user and product information.
-The API is designed to be scalable, with future plans for adding payment gateway integration, enhanced search capabilities, and more advanced features.
+Stripe Integration: Stripe payment intents are created on the backend, and payments are processed using Stripe Elements on the frontend.
+Frontend Payment Form: An HTML form collects payment details via Stripe Elements, which is linked with the backend to confirm payments.
+The backend provides an API for managing products, users, and orders, while handling payment processing through Stripe.
+The frontend collects card details, submits them for payment confirmation, and displays the result.

 ## Project setup